HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 but still young enough to believe he could keep both the crown and her, a delusion lasted right up until his enemies caught the wind of it.
 As the press swarmed their little love nest, he left, thinking he was saving her.
-Maybe he did—but it didn’t save him.
+Maybe he did — but it didn’t save him.

 Serena looks nothing like Anna.
-And yet, something in the way she sits—her posture, her presence—makes his brain uncontrollably want to label her as *younger Anna*.
+And yet, something in the way she sits — her posture, her presence — makes his brain uncontrollably want to label her as *younger Anna*.
 A younger, idealized echo; not the real woman, but a memory turned flesh.